 The first thing you want to do when advertising on the Google Display Network is to find the right target audience.
 Doing so allows you to control wasted costs and get the most return on your advertising investment.

 Google Display Network ads can be targeted towards customers by specific location, age, gender, income and more.
-Consider what your current customers look like, or go after a demographic you think will lead to higher sales.
+Consider what your current customers look like, or go after a demographic you think will generate higher sales.

 You can also target customers based on their interests and web-behavior.
 For example, a sporting goods store in rural areas would be better served to focus in on consumers who frequently spend time browsing sites related to hunting and fishing.